Cats are great at communicating with us.

 Though it can be challenging to understand what your cat is going through, learning to understand the movement of their tails can improve your relationship with your feline companion.

-These simple movements, such as the vibrating of a tail, can symbolize a plethora of emotions, whether that be positive or negative!
+These simple movements, such as the vibrating of a tail, can symbolize a plethora of emotions, whether positive or negative!